header-banner-why-we-havent-been-to-mars-yet.jpg

 If food scientists can find just the right diet to sustain astronauts, this could be the key to unlocking longer space exploration missions, like the much talked about 3-year journey to Mars (estimated for 2030).1

-Astronauts on the International Space Station (ISS) spend about 6 months living and working in space.2 NASA researchers have studied the way the body is affected in this environment, and they have found that nutrition is a big factor in solving some of the issues.3
+Astronauts on the International Space Station (ISS) spend about six months living and working in space.2 NASA researchers have studied how the body is affected in this environment, and they have found that nutrition is a big factor in solving some of the issues.3

 Microgravity makes astronauts weaker

 Astronauts definitely make floating around in their spacecraft look fun.
 Microgravity, or being weightless, changes the way you use your body.
 Without the resistance created by gravity, the body is not as active as it is on Earth.
-For example, when you walk your leg muscles work to push against the ground, as gravity has created a resistance force on your body.
-However, in microgravity, it doesn’t take much effort to move around, and the result is weaker muscles and bones.
-In fact, microgravity has such a significant effect on the body, scientists comparatively study people who are subject to weeks of bedrest in order to investigate the similar impacts of being in space.4
+For example, when you walk, your leg muscles work to push against the ground, as gravity has created a resistance force on your body.
+However, in microgravity, it doesn’t take much effort to move around, resulting in weaker muscles and bones.
+In fact, microgravity has such a significant effect on the body, scientists comparatively study people who are subject to weeks of bed rest in order to investigate the similar impacts of being in space.4

 So, what does this have to do with what astronauts eat?
 A major impact of space flight is on bones—when there is little gravitational resistance acting on bones, they start to weaken and lose minerals like calcium.
 The result is brittle bones, a condition comparable with osteoporosis.
 But with an increased level of calcium in the diet, along with exercise, astronauts can start to replenish their bones.
 Scientists are still researching the right amount of calcium that will keep astronauts’ bones healthy for longer space flights.4